orlando-sabogal/SpatialAnalysis-Montevideo2021/README.md

 - María Eugenia Riaño
 - Orlando Sabogal-Cardona

+For a previous version of the course please visit [our 2019 repository](https://orlando-sabogal.github.io/SpatialAnalysis-MontevideoWorkshop2019/)

 This is a short course about using geographic data to generate maps and insights.
 We will see how to use the  **sf** library to load and process data by performing spatial operations.
 For map-making we are going to introduce the **tmap** library.
 Also, we will see how to create interactive maps with **leaflet.** <br/>

 [Here](Presentations/spatial-analysis-presentation.html) you can find the slides to the introduction. <br/>